YaruZeng/Conway-s-Game-of-Life/README.md

 Use instructions
 ----------------

-After building, if you could find programs 'golBasicTest', 'golSimulation', 'golFindStillLife' under the directory of build, you can now test the project or run the Game of Life as instructions following.
+After building, if you could find programs 'golBasicTest', 'golSimulation', 'golFindStillLife' under the directory of build/bin, you can now test the project or run the Game of Life as instructions following.

 Run Tests:
 '''